Rehabilitation Service

 Contact Us

-If your pet is recovering from an injury, surgery, or chronic condition, we encourage you to schedule a consultation with our veterinary sports medicine and rehabilitation team.
+If your pet is recovering from an injury, surgery, or chronic condition, we encourage you to schedule a consultation with our rehabilitation team.
 We can help your pet get back on their feet and enjoy a happy, healthy life.
 Call us at (914) 704-3400 to get started.